 Here at Tropical Ice we realise that the people behind the scenes are just as important to ensure a truly spectacular experience.
 Many of our team members have been with us for over 20 years and we have several members who have been with us since we first started in 1978.
 We couldn’t be more proud of the fact that many of our retired member’s children have joined the Tropical Ice team.

-The Founder of Tropical Ice, Iain has lived in Kenya since he was 8 years old.
+Iain Allan, the Founder of Tropical Ice, has lived in Kenya since he was 8 years old.
 Always drawn to the African bush, he developed an early love for rock climbing and mountaineering, which he describes as an ‘obsession’ during his formative years.
-He has consequently pioneered many new routes on Mount Kenya and Kilimanjaro and has participated in frequent climbing expeditions to the Himalayas, Andes and North America.
+He has consequently pioneered many new routes on Mount Kenya and Kilimanjaro as well as participating in frequent climbing expeditions to the Himalayas, Andes, and North America.

 In 2000, Iain was made an Honorary Warden by the Kenya Wildlife Service.

 He is married with three children and lives in the Nairobi suburb of Karen.

 A native of the former Soviet Union, Alex moved to Kenya in 1998 after eighteen years in the US.
 Expecting to stay in Kenya for two years, he was beguiled by the country’s untamed wild beauty and miles of walking terrain.
 The outdoors required an entirely different set of skills to those in his former mountain playgrounds.
 Alex quickly made the meadows and snowy peaks of the alpine region on Mount Kenya his second home.

 Alex met Iain Allan through the Mountain Club of Kenya where each recognised a kindred spirit in the other and a shared passion for the pursuit of adventure.
 In 1999, Alex left the teaching profession and joined Iain at Tropical Ice.